mervinkid/spring-mvc-annotation-interceptor/README.md

 1. Add `annotation-inter` to dependencies of your project.
 2. Create a java annotation which you want to handle.
 For example `RequireToken`.
 3. Create your own class like `TokenInterceptorAdapter` extend by `me.mervinz.springmvc.interceptor.AnnotationInterceptorAdapter` to handle the annotation `RequireToken`.
-4. Override the abstract function `preAnnotationHandler` and put your code in it.
+4. Override the function `preAnnotationHandler` and `postAnnotationHandler`.
+Then write your code.

     ```
     package me.mervinz.demo.interceptor;